 5. CULTURAL AND HISTORICAL UNDERSTANDING

-Aesthetic art often reflects the cultural and historical contexts in which it was created.
-Studying aesthetic art can provide students with insights into different cultures, traditions, and historical periods, fostering a deeper understanding and appreciation of diverse societies and their artistic heritage.
+Aesthetic art often reflects cultural and historical contexts.
+Studying it provides insights into different cultures, traditions, and periods, fostering a deeper understanding and appreciation of diverse societies and their artistic heritage.

 6. EMOTIONAL AND PERSONAL DEVELOPMENT

-Aesthetic art evokes emotional responses and enables students to connect with their own feelings and experiences.
-Engaging with artworks can serve as a catalyst for self-reflection, introspection, and personal growth, helping students explore their own emotions, perspectives, and values.
+Aesthetic art evokes emotions, helping students connect with their feelings and experiences.
+Engaging with art promotes self-reflection, introspection, and personal growth, allowing students to explore their emotions, perspectives, and values.

 7. INTEGRATION OF MULTIPLE DISCIPLINES